 When I was 8 I talked of running away to join the circus.
 By 15 I was far too serious to consider anything so frivolous, and enrolled in an engineering degree as a close alternative.

-It’s quite acceptable to be inspired by creativity, be it a performance, a sculpture at The Tate, or a tango class, in our personal lives.
-Seeing or doing art encourages conversation, reflections on human nature, and who hasn’t had a romance assisted by a strategically-but-ever-so-casually-played music album?!
+Creativity inspires our personal lives: whether a performance, sculpture at The Tate, or a tango class, in our personal lives.
+Art encourages conversation, reflections on human nature, and who hasn’t had a romance assisted by a carefully compiled playlist?

-Pan now to the sensible world of work, where creativity tends to be relegated to team-building days or opportunities for sponsorship.
-Work = getting things done = being productive = being busy.
+What, then, does creativity offer the sensible world of work?
+Creativity tends to be relegated to team-building days or opportunities for sponsorship.

-The next three months in Sheffield are an opportunity to see the place that performance and physical theatre have in business.
-I will be exploring the magical boundary where creativity and practicality meet.
+In Sheffield I explored the place that performance and physical theatre have in business: the magical boundary where creativity and practicality meet.

 Rachael West is a former engineer who ran away to the circus and became a speaker coach.
 Email firstname.lastname@example.org for more.